acend/kubernetes-basics-training/content/en/setup/01_openshift/_index.md

    {{% /alert %}}

-1. If you have previously accessed a Kubernetes you have to rename your `.kube` directory.
+1. If you have previously accessed a Kubernetes cluster you have to rename your `.kube` directory.

    Check if you have a directory `%HOMEPATH%\.kube` and rename it to something like `%HOMEPATH%\.kube_backup`.
-   After the training you can rename it back.
+   You can undo this after the training.

 1. [Verify your installation](../04/).